 The Comprehensive test can run for hours and usually runs when quick tests cannot diagnose the issue with your server.
-They are designed to test multiple hardware components and find issues that may be caused due to multiple components on your server.
+The test is designed to test multiple hardware components and find issues that may be caused due to multiple components on your server.